 Format: quickpurchase INDEX:DRINK_NAME[:r]

-• Add :r at the end to indicate this is a redemption purchase using reward points.
+INDEX.DRINK_NAME must match a drink that exists in the drink catalog.:r at the end to indicate this is a redemption purchase using reward points.:r, it will be processed as a standard purchase.Examples:

 Before standard purchase